sagemath/trac_to_gh/Issue 6940.md

 # Issue 6940: put the css into a .css file

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6940

 Original creator: jason